All About Winter Touring in Caravans and Motorhomes

 • A carbon monoxide alarm is highly recommended.

-• Ensure your unit has an annual service with an Approved Workshop, which will include a check on the safety of your gas system by a qualified technician.
+• Ensure your unit has an annual service with an Approved Workshop and should be approved to BS EN50291-2, ideally with the British Standards Institute Kitemark too, which will include a check on the safety of your gas system by a qualified technician.

 Ventilation and safety